-- 1. Initial Training Program Each Type II Program Service provider must successfully complete a comprehensive training program or show proof of recent experience/training in the categories listed below prior to assuming independent responsibility. - i.
-Both didactic and practical clinical training is required - 1.
-Didactic and practical training is required in each of the four (4) competency areas. - 2.
-Programs may decide which topics within each competency area will be didactic or practical based on the scope of the program. - 3.
-Didactic and Practical training shall be no less than 80 hours in total for initial training standards. - ii.
-All competency categories below are required unless program scope excludes necessity. - iii.
+- 1. Initial Training Program Each Type II Program Service provider must successfully complete a comprehensive training program or show proof of recent experience/training in the categories listed below prior to assuming independent responsibility - a.
+Both didactic and practical clinical training is required - i. didactic and practical training is required in each of the four (4) competency areas - ii.
+Programs may decide which topics within each competency area will be didactic or practical based on the scope of the program - iii.
+Didactic and Practical training shall be no less than 80 hours in total for initial training standards - b.
+All competency categories below are required unless program scope excludes necessity - c.
 Programs are encouraged to modify clinical topic areas based on program scope

-Supporting Education & Competency Criteria: Type II Practitioners
+Supporting Education and Competency Criteria: Type II Practitioners

-- Advanced Cardiac Life Support (ACLS) documented evidence of current ACLS according to the AHA - 2.
-Basic Life Support (BLS) documented evidence of current BLS certification according to the American Heart Association (AHA) - Pediatric Advanced Life Support (PALS) according to the AHA or Advanced Pediatric Life Support (APLS) according to ACEP, or equivalent education (if pediatrics is part of the scope of care) - 4.
-Neonatal Resuscitation Program (NRP) if scope of care includes care of infants 28 days old or less. - 5.
-EMT/paramedic certifications (EMT, paramedic, CCP-C) must be current if required by position description. - 6.
-Certified Community Paramedic (CP-C) for eligible clinicians is strongly recommended within two (2) years of date of hire. - 7.
+- 1. Advanced Cardiac Life Support (ACLS) documented evidence of current ACLS according to the American Heart Association (AHA) - 2.
+Basic Life Support (BLS) documented evidence of current BLS certification according to the AHA - Pediatric Advanced Life Support (PALS) according to the AHA or Advanced Pediatric Life Support (APLS) according to ACEP, or equivalent education (if pediatrics is part of the scope of care) - 4.
+Neonatal Resuscitation Program (NRP) if scope of care includes care of infants 28 days old or less

+- 5. EMT/paramedic certifications (EMT, paramedic, CCP-C) must be current if required by position description - 6.
+Certified Community Paramedic (CP-C) for eligible clinicians is strongly recommended within two (2) years of date of hire - 7.
 Vehicle and Equipment Operation Training

 - 1. Knowledge of the local community needs assessment - 2.
 Social determinants of health - 3.
 Cultural competencies (Religion, Language, Sexual Orientation, Ethnicity, Race) - 4.
-At risk needs (physical and mental abuse, neglect, PTSD, malnutrition, medical illiteracy, fall risk) - 5.
+At risk needs (physical and mental abuse, neglect, malnutrition, medical illiteracy, fall risk) - 5.
 Home safety assessment - 6.
+Public and/or Population Health (as appropriate to scope of care) - 7.
 Scope and roles of other community resources (Public health, other clinical and non- clinical community-based organizations)

 - 1. Developing Plans of Care and Care coordination - 2.
-Development of exit strategies to discontinue services when no longer needed or appropriate. - 3.
+Development of exit strategies to discontinue services when no longer needed or appropriate - 3.
 Palliative care/end of life care

+- 1. Anatomy, physiology, and assessment for adult, pediatric, and neonatal patients as applicable

+- 2. Chronic disease and management

+- 3. Pharmacology and medication management strategies

+- 4. Medication Safety and Error Prevention

+- 5. Mental and Behavioral Health

+- 6. Substance Use Disorders

-- 1. Anatomy, physiology, and assessment for adults, pediatric and neonatal patients as applicable. - 2.
-Chronic disease and management - 3.
-Pharmacology and medication management strategies - 4.
-Medication Safety & Error Prevention - 5.
-Mental and Behavioral Health - 6.
-Substance Use Disorders - 7.
-Crisis communication & intervention training If program scope includes mental health response - 8.
-Education for procedural activities based on scope of program (Wound care, use of durable medical equipment (DME), catheter placement/replacement) - 9.
-Use of Medical Equipment, Point of Care testing equipment, Remote Patient Monitoring Equipment, and Lab Specimen Equipment, as appropriate - 10.
-Patient care capabilities and limitations (i.e., assessment and invasive procedures) - 11.
-Telemedicine/telehealth use & equipment as appropriate.
+- 7. Neonatal, pediatric, and geriatric medicine and adaptive technology (as appropriate to scope of care) - 8.
+Trauma informed care, including PTSD and harm reduction - 9.
+Crisis communication and intervention training (if program scope includes mental health response) - 10.
+Education for procedural activities based on scope of program (wound care, use of durable medical equipment (DME), catheter placement/replacement) - 11.
+Use of Medical Equipment, Point of Care testing equipment, Remote Patient Monitoring Equipment, and Lab Specimen Equipment, as appropriate - 12.
+Patient care capabilities and limitations (i.e., assessment and invasive procedures) - 13.
+Telemedicine/telehealth use and equipment as appropriate

 - 1. Motivational interviewing - 2.
-Knowledge of wellness & health teaching - 3.
+Knowledge of wellness and health teaching - 3.
 Prevention (Immunizations and screening, physical safety, personal risks) - 4.
 Additional education related to the program's specialty